With incredible nature and the world’s most beautiful hot springs, here’s a look at the little town of Qaqortoq, the gateway to Southern Greenland

 The next day we woke up early and walked down to the museum, something Qaqortoq is particularly proud of.

-The one thing you quickly learn about Greenlandics is there’s a huge sense of community, and they’re extremely proud of their history.
+One thing you quickly learn about Greenlandics is there’s a huge sense of community, and they’re extremely proud of their history.
 They also like telling people all about their history too.

 However, the one thing that really interested me at the museum were the tupilaks.